+35725368683

 Yes, there are circumstances under which you can get a permit to work in Cyprus after Brexit.

-A Cyprus work and Category F residence permit: your employer will need to get this type of permit for you.
+A Cyprus work and Category F residence permit: your employer will need to get this permit for you.
 Unless your employer meets specific criteria, they must show that they cannot employ a local in your place.

-The criteria are that majority of shares of the business are held by third-country nationals or the business has a capital of not less than EUR 200,000.
+The criteria are that third-country nationals hold the majority of shares of the business or that the business has a capital of at least €200,000.

-Category C residence permit: you can apply for a Category C permit if you own a business.
-Your business must have a capital of about EUR 260,000.
+Category C residence permit: you can apply for a Category C permit if you own a business with a capital of about €260,000.

-Cyprus startup visa: to apply for a startup visa, you must obtain a certificate of innovative enterprise and have at least EUR 20,000 in funds.
-You apply to the Deputy Ministry of Research, Innovation and Digital Policy; the scheme is valid until May 2024.
+Cyprus startup visa: to apply for a startup visa, you must obtain a certificate of innovative enterprise and have at least €20,000 in funds.
+You apply to the Deputy Ministry of Research, Innovation and Digital Policy.

 Yes, depending on the type of residence permit you have.